tomboszko/PIXELBOTS/README.md

     The Solidity Compiler (solc) is used to compile Solidity source code into a format that can be run on the Ethereum Virtual Machine (EVM).
 It's necessary for deploying smart contracts to the       Ethereum blockchain.

-**NOTE:** Ensure that you run the last version for all these depedencies.

 ## How to Use

 1. Open the web page in a browser.